postmanlabs/labs-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 ### Assertion undefined error

 You may encounter the `AssertionError: expected undefined to deeply equal..` issue.
-Typically this happens when you are referring to a field that does not exist or is out of scope.
+Typically this happens when you are referring to a property that does not exist or is out of scope.

 ```js
 pm.expect(jsonData.name).to.eql("John");